pat-coady/trpo/README.md

-## Proximal Policy Optimization: Ant-v1
+## Proximal Policy Optimization with Generalized Advantage Estimation

-**UNDER CONSTRUCTION -- busy running last couple OpenAI Gym MuJoCo environments**

 By Patrick Coady: [Learning Artificial Intelligence](https://pat-coady.github.io/)

-## Key Dependencies

-Python 3.5+
-MuJoCo
-gym
-TensorFlow

-## Summary
+### Summary

 The same learning algorithm was used to train agents for each of the ten OpenAI Gym MuJoCo continuous control environments.
-The only difference between evaluations was the number of episodes used for training, otherwise all options were the same.
-The exact code used to generate the submissions is in the **`aigym_evaluation`** branch.
-The code was written to be understandable and easily modifiable.
+The only difference between evaluations was the number of episodes used per training batch, otherwise all options were the same.
+The exact code used to generate the OpenAI Gym submissions is in the **`aigym_evaluation`** branch.

+The README.md file in the GitHub repository provides additional details on the algorithm and usage instructions.

 Here are the key points: